1. What is a 140/170mm basepad?

 17. Where's my barrel?
 I ordered it a week ago, and haven't heard anything.

 Our shop is quite busy with our gunsmithing services and a barrel falls under that category.
 Since we make all barrels to order, it can take 4+ weeks to get your barrel out to you.
-It can depend on the time of the year, or current workload, and sometimes is less than two weeks…or if service loads are unusually high then it could take 6 weeks.
+It can depend on the time of the year, or current workload.
+Sometimes it can take less than two weeks.
+If service loads are unusually high then it could take 6 weeks.
 The most common turnaround time is in the 3-4 week frame.
 We appreciate your patience in allowing us to give the proper attention and time to each and every order in our gunsmith services queue.

 18. What's the difference between compensator and suppressor threading?